This chapter deals with benefits for:

 If you belong to the categories of independent workers, freelancers, workers with a fixed-term contract signed up to a separate INPS scheme, you are not obliged to take a leave of absence from work.

-You are entitled to Paternity leave (congedo di paternità) if you are a working father and you are taking the place of the mother of your child if she is unable to take care of him/her in the following cases: death or serious illness of the mother, abandonment by the mother, sole custody of the child with the father.
+You are entitled to Paternity leave if you are a working father.
+You can take 7 days of leave during the mother's obligatory leave plus one-day optional unpaid leave.
+In addition, you are entitled to the period of maternity leave if the mother is unable to take care of the child in the following cases: death or serious illness, abandonment, sole custody of the child with the father.

-If you have completed your 7th month pregnancy or if you are in the process of adopting a child, you can be entitled to the Voucher for future mothers (so called “Bonus mamma domani”).
+If you have completed your 7th month pregnancy or if you are in the process of adopting a child, you can be entitled to the Voucher for future mothers.

 The parental leave allowance is for, subject to various conditions, parents who are employed, independent or freelance workers.